-- WellKiwis is multi-agency collaboration including your general practice (GP), Te Awakairangi Health Network and others in Wellington, ESR, the Universities of Auckland and Otago, Regional Public Health, the Capital Coast and Hutt Valley District Health Boards, the Malaghan Institute and St. Jude Children's Research Hospital. - The New Zealand Health & Disability Ethics Committee has approved WellKiwis (NTX11.11.102.AM58). - This study is observational clinical research.
-No medications or interventions are tested in this study. - Study clinical staff will provide you with public health advice to support you to lessen the impact of the flu/COVID-19 infection. - For your personal clinical care and management, please discuss with your own doctor.
+- and Otago, Te Whatu Ora, Capital, Coast, Hutt Valley and Wairarapa, Wellington SCL, the Malaghan Institute and St. Jude Children's Research Hospital. - The New Zealand Health & Disability Ethics Committee has approved WellKiwis (NTX11.11.102.AM58). - This study is observational clinical research.
+No medications or interventions are tested in this study. - Study clinical staff will provide you with public health advice to support you to lessen the impact of the flu/COVID-19 infection. - If you require clinical care and management, please contact your own doctor.